frenetic-be/d3lines/API/d3lines_plot_interactive.md

 - When hovering over your chart, you will see:
     - a vertical line and/or a horizontal line, that snaps to your data along one axis or both axes,
-    - a series of colored dots along the line that snaps to your data,
+    - a series of colored (same color as specified in `line_color`) dots along the line that snaps to your data,
     - a text box with data information at the dot locations.

 - zooming/panning is enabled.

-All of these features can be turned on or off and everything is customizable using the following options.
+All of these features can be turned on or off and everything is customizable using the following `interactive_options`.

+By default, here is how it looks when hovering over your chart:

 ```javascript
 d3.csv("example2.csv", function(error, data) {